apache/pekko-persistence-r2dbc/docs/src/main/paradox/journal.md

 @@snip [reference.conf](/core/src/main/resources/reference.conf) {#journal-settings}

-## Batched Journal - EXPERIMENTAL
+## Batched Journal

+@@@ warning { title="Experimental" }

-**NOTE:** This feature is experimental and not recommended for production unless it has been thoroughly road tested by the user in their own test environments.
+This feature is experimental and not recommended for production unless it has been thoroughly road tested by the user in their own test environments.

+@@@

 The default journal writes each incoming write request with its own statement and commit.
 The batched journal plugin (`R2dbcBatchJournal`) instead coalesces concurrent write requests from different persistence ids into one